-First, open a Roth IRA at an institution of your choice.
-Next, provide the Roth IRA details to your old 401(k) plan provider.
+First, open a single Roth IRA account at an institution or brokerage of your choice.
+Next, provide your new account details to your old 401(k) plan provider.
 This may include the new Roth IRA’s provider’s name, account number, and address.
 Your old company’s 401(k) plan may require additional steps, such as getting a plan administrator to sign off on the transfer.

-An indirect rollover from a 401(k) to a Roth IRA, also known as a 60 day rollover, is when the 401(k) funds are sent directly to you for depositing in a non-retirement account.
-In these cases, the IRS requires your 401(k) plan withhold 20% of your account balance for taxes that may be due.
+An indirect rollover from a 401(k) to a single Roth IRA, also known as a 60-day rollover, is when the 401(k) funds are sent directly to you for depositing in a non-retirement account.
+In these cases, the IRS requires your 401(k) plan to withhold 20% of your account balance for taxes that may be due.
 You’ll then have 60 days to re-deposit the funds to another retirement account or the distribution will be taxed at your income tax rate.

 Indirect rollovers take a bit of extra work, so it’s often easier and smoother to do a direct rollover.

 Start your 401(k) to Roth IRA rollover in just a few minutes.